julianahand/Final-Project/README.md

 ## Future Development
 Furnish the hospital and add mementos from the deceased patients to collect.

-# Created by: QWERTY
+# Created by: Group Name
-Juliana Hand (and contributions)
-Chloe Tod (and contributions)
+Juliana Hand (level design, key and exit code, enemy mesh) Chloe Tod (and contributions)
-Liv Callahan (UI coding and design, environment textures and lighting, music and sound effects) Jamie Dunbar (Handled majority of the coding)
+Liv Callahan (UI coding and design, environment textures and lighting, music and sound effects) Jamie Dunbar (and contributions)